 Transformed into a landscaped garden and restored in 1858 under the leadership of the Bordelais landscape architect L.-B. Fischer who gave it the English style it has today, this 'Outstanding Garden of France' houses an arboretum, a library, and a museum of natural history.
 It offers an ideal spot to educate yourself or read a book amidst magnolias or under willows caressing the expansive green lawn areas, or perhaps while sitting near the large pond, built in 1856 in the form of a serpentine river.
 Three of the contemporary bridges of the basin are wrought iron, like the grille of the original listed building.

-Children can freely run about, play ball, ride on swings in the playground, or even ride the old merry-go-round, while parents enjoy a moment of respite and a chat on a park bench, or have a drink on the terrace of L'Orangerie.
-The shouts of young children as you pass the puppet theatre will undoubtedly draw you to the over-excited crowd of toddlers as they plead, ‘Watch out Guignol, look behind you!' (in French, of course).
+Children can freely run about, play ball, ride on swings in the playground, or even ride the old merry-go-round, while parents enjoy a moment of respite and a chat on a park bench.
+The shouts of young children as you pass the puppet theatre will undoubtedly draw you to the over-excited crowd of toddlers as they plead, "Watch out Guignol, look behind you!"
+(In French, of course).

 Cours de Verdun